-Earlier this year, when Verizon Communications was looking to take over AOL, they needed to keep the deal secret and came up with a code name.
+When Verizon Communications was looking to take over AOL, they needed to keep the deal secret and came up with a code name.
 According to the Telegraph, Project Hanks is the name they chose, which may not make sense until you remember that Tom Hanks starred in the movie You’ve Got Mail (1998), a romantic comedy about a relationship built on AOL’s famous mail notification.

 Unlike some other companies that have a codename and then change it to something else when it comes to market, in 2000, Apple developed its first version of Mac OS X with the codename Kodiak.
 It’s since followed that theme with updates with other powerful creatures of the wild, such as Puma, Jaguar, Panther, Leopard, Snow Leopard and Lion.

 This was the project name for the secret WWII program to recruit Cherokee, Creek, Choctow and other tribal members to transmit coded messages in Native American languages.
 It was also popularized in the Nicholas Cage classic of cinema, Windtalkers.

 If you don’t already know, then you probably don’t have the clearance.
 But for the sake of disclosure, Project Blue Book was the code name for the US Air Force investigations into UFO sightings.
 But you didn’t hear that from us.